valkey-io/valkey/src/commands/README.md

 "single source of truth" (SSOT) for the command's metadata.

-These JSON files were originally not intended to be used directly, since they contain internals and some fiels like "acl_categories" that are not the final ACL categories.
+These JSON files were originally not intended to be used directly, since they contain internals and some fields like "acl_categories" that are not the final ACL categories.
 (Valkey will apply some implicit rules to compute the final ACL categories.)
 However, people see JSON files and use them directly anyway.